-If I were to make a list of the top-10 places to visit in France, Mont Saint Michel would, without a doubt, be on it.
-Mont Saint-Michel is one of those places that you have to see with your own eyes in order to truly appreciate its magnificence.
+If I were to make a list of the top-10 places to visit in France, Mont Saint Michel would definitely be on it.
+Mont Saint-Michel is one of those places that you have to see with your own eyes in order to truly appreciate how unique and magnificent it is

 When is the best time to visit Mont Saint-Michel

 Summer is of course the most popular season to visit Mont Saint-Michel.
 But it’s also extremely busy and the place is packed.
 You can visit Mont Saint-Michel in any season, just be prepared for the wind, the rain, and the cold, no matter when you go.

 Normandy and Brittany are known for the unpredictable weather and lots of rain.
 We have been to the area a few times, usually in the summer months, and every time we visited it was raining and it was windy.
 Now that I think of it, I think we had the best weather in May…

 Summer months are extremely popular with tourists and it gets so busy that it can be really overwhelming, especially for children.
 If you want to avoid the crowds, I recommend visiting Mont Saint-Michel twice: once early in the morning and once in the evening, after most of the day tourists have left the place.

 Why not just skip the day visit altogether and only go in the evening?
 Because you will not be able to visit the monastery, the churches, and the museums as they are usually only open during the day.
 I’m not sure about the museums as we haven’t visited any of them recently, but the visit to the monastery is absolutely a must and you don’t want to miss it!

 You can get to Mt St Michel by car or with an organized day tour from Paris.

 The island of Mont Saint-Michel is not accessible by car as it used to be.
 Only people staying at one of the hotels around La Caserne Ardevon street can drive down the road a bit further, but only up to the hotel parking.
 Nobody is allowed to drive the road to the island anymore.